BrentSeidel/Pi-Mainframe/README.md

 ## Note
 This is still very much a work in progress and things will change.

+## PCBs
+Some printed circuit boards are in various stages of development that should make assembly of this project much easier.
+Updates will be made as development progresses.

-## IO Board PCB
+### IO Board PCB
 The I/O board PCB has been created and tested.
 The schematics and PCB layout have been moved to the Circuits reporitory.
-Documentation and assembly instructions for it will be created there.
+Documentation and assembly instructions for it have been created there.
 The documentation here will be updated to reference that and show how it integrates into this project.

+### Breakout PCB
+A breakout PCB has been developed for breaking out the 10 conductor ribbon cables that are being used for the I2C bus, and other uses.
+It is also in the Circuits repository.

+### LED PCB
+A PCB is in development for holding the LEDs.
+This requires some redesign to the panels.
+However, once this change is completed, assembly and testing should be much easier.

 ## Dependencies
 This depends on the following repositories: